Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Experimental results

-In order to test the reduction in frequency sensitivity to cavity length changes, and consequently corroborate Eq.~\eqref{eqn:freq_noise}, a small relative angle between the mirror coated sides of the Pr$^{3+}$:Y$_2$SiO$_5$ crystal was exploited.
-This angle is schematically shown in Fig.~\ref{fig:exp}(b), and amounted to a relative slope of $41.0 \pm 0.4\;\mathrm{\mu rad}$.
-The cavity input beam was equipped with a motorized mirror mount, such that, if the input beam was translated along the slope, this corresponded to a calibrated cavity length change.
-Consequently, by translating the input beam while monitoring the resulting cavity frequency shift for the three distinct slow-light regimes described above (see Fig.~\ref{fig:cav_modes}(a)), it was possible to probe the impact of the slow-light effect on the frequency shift as a function of length change.
+In order to test the reduction in frequency sensitivity to cavity length changes, and consequently corroborate equation~\eqref{eqn:freq_noise}, a small relative angle between the mirror coated sides of the Pr$^{3+}$:Y$_2$SiO$_5$ crystal was exploited.
+This angle is schematically shown in figure~\ref{fig:exp}(b), and amounted to a relative slope of $41.0 \pm 0.4\;\mathrm{\mu rad}$.
+The cavity input beam was equipped with a motorized mirror mount, such that, when the input beam was translated along the slope, the cavity length was changed by a calibrated amount.
+Consequently, by translating the input beam while monitoring the resulting cavity frequency shift for the three distinct slow-light regimes described above (see figure~\ref{fig:cav_modes}(a)), it was possible to probe the impact of the slow-light effect on the frequency shift as a function of length change.
 More specifically, in order to determine the cavity mode frequency shift when the laser was on resonance with the Pr$^{3+}$:Y$_2$SiO$_5$ inhomogeneous profile, as well as when it was detuned by $3\;\mathrm{GHz}$, the PDH technique was employed~\cite{black2000}.
-A pre-stabilized laser was passed through an acousto-optic modulator (AOM) followed by a PDH lock to the slow-light cavity, as shown in Fig.~\ref{fig:exp}(c).
+A pre-stabilized laser was passed through an acousto-optic modulator (AOM) followed by a PDH lock to the slow-light cavity, as shown in figure~\ref{fig:exp}(c); a detailed experimental description is provided in appendix~\ref{sec:exp}.
 The PDH feedback signal was applied to the AOM to create a closed loop.
 Monitoring the feedback signal thus provided a high-resolution measurement of the stability and drift attainable by the slow-light cavity.
 To ensure the locking beam propagated within a spectral hole throughout the translation, a spatial region of the crystal surrounding the locking beam was spectrally tailored using a large burning beam perpendicular to the locking beam.